billkable/pal-prereq-windows/README.md

-# PAL Windows Setup
+# Windows Setup

-The scope of this project is to simplify the setup of PAL dependencies on Windows, similar to the PAL installation scripts for [MacOSX](https://prerequisites.pal.pivotal.io/prerequisites/prerequisites/macosx_install.sh)
+The scope of this project is to simplify the setup of EDU dependencies on Windows, similar to the PAL installation scripts for [MacOSX](https://prerequisites.pal.pivotal.io/prerequisites/prerequisites/macosx_install.sh)